Colored noise driven unitarity violation causing dynamical quantum state reduction: Two-state superposition

 \subsection{Fast noise limit}

 From here on, we will focus on the SUV dynamics starting from an initial configuration for the combined system and measurement device that is superposed over two pointer states.
 Moreover, we will consider the OU and SBM noise processes in the limit of vanishing (but not identically zero) correlation time, $\tau\to 0$.
 This limit corresponds to the noise fluctuating much faster than any other time scale in the dynamics.
-We thus consider the pair of equations:
+Using Eq.~\eqref{Eq:curlyG2}, we consider the pair of equations:

-Here, we use $g(\xi_t)=\sqrt{{2}/{\tau}}$ for the OU noise process, while $g(\xi_t)=\sqrt{{1-\xi_t^2}/{\tau}}$ for SBM.
+Here, we use $g(\xi_t)=\sqrt{{2}/{\tau}}$ for the OU noise process, while $g(\xi_t)=\sqrt{{1-\xi_t^2}/{\tau}}$ for SBM (see Sec.~\ref{sec:3A} and Appendix.~\ref{app:Noise_Characterization}).
 In both cases, the initial value for the noise is taken from the corresponding steady-state distribution, which implies that $\mathbb{E}[\xi]=0$ for all times in both cases.
 Together, the two expressions in Eq.\eqref{Eq4:smalltaupair} constitute a Markovian evolution for the combined state and noise dynamics.

 As in the case of infinite correlation time~\cite{Mertens_PRA_21,Mertens22}, we expect that also for general $\tau$, the condition of finding Born's probabilities for an ensemble of quantum measurements will yield a (state-independent) relation between the model parameters $J$ and $G$.
 To find this relation, we would need to average over the noise in the state dynamics, and study the statistics of $\ket{\psi}$ alone.
 In general, this is analytically intractable.
 It is in principle possible numerically (as shown in Fig.~\ref{fig1}), but the computational complexity of sweeping the complete parameter range grows rapidly with decreasing $\tau$ and increasing $G$ or $J$.
-We therefore focus on the vanishing correlation time limit, where we can analytically perform a multi-scale analysis to homogenize over the noise, given that the noise is sufficiently ergodic within the considered time scale~\cite{Pavliotis2008,HorsthemkeBook2006}.
+We therefore focus on the vanishing correlation time limit, where we can analytically perform a multi-scale temporal analysis to homogenize over the noise, given that the noise is sufficiently ergodic within the considered time scale~\cite{Pavliotis2008,HorsthemkeBook2006}.